Launching a Podcast

 What is a podcast without a great podcast hosting provider?
 Nothing!

 Once you’ve recorded your first episode, you’ll need to publish it on the web so people can enjoy it.
 But you can’t upload it just anywhere.
-You need a special podcast hosting platform that’s specifically configured for audio downloading and streaming.
+You need a special podcast hosting platform that’s specifically configured for audio downloading and streaming, like Castos.

 Essentially, a podcast hosting platform is where you store your files.
 Your host also generates and updates your RSS feed.
 Like we mentioned earlier, this feed is critical.
 It contains all of the information the listening apps need to offer your show.
 If your feed is configured incorrectly – or worse, missing entirely – listeners won’t be able to access your show.